 Springerles are a Christmas tradition in my family.
 My grandmother would bake dozens upon dozens of the tender, airy, pillow-like cookies redolent with anise.
 The whole house would smell of licorice and that smell meant Christmas.

 Springerles originated in southern Germany, likely Swabia, going back to at least the fourteenth century.
-They are embossed with designs, today usually Christmas themes, and then dried overnight so that the detail remains when they are baked.
-Though now considered a bit old-fashioned, they are still a staple of the Christmas season and whenever walking through any Christmas market, when I pass stands selling spices, I am immediately transported back to grandma’s kitchen when I catch a whiff of anise.
+The dough is embossed with designs and motifs, today usually Christmas themes, and then dried overnight so that the detail remains on the cookies when they are baked.
+Though now considered a bit old-fashioned, they are still a staple of the Christmas season.
+Whenever I walk through any Christmas market, passing stands selling spices and catch a whiff of anise, I am immediately transported back to grandma’s kitchen.

 The true irony is that while I loved the smell as a kid, I couldn’t stand the cookies themselves.
 It was only well into adulthood when I started to like licorice.
 Now I love it in any form, enjoying a pastis in the summer and having an absolute weakness for Scandinavian salty licorice.
 And while I enjoy these treats today, Grandma’s springerles are a thing of the past.